 How to have a mentally healthy conversation

-Working or studying while ill is a real burden, whether you have the aches & pains associated with a cold or the ‘flu, the pain of a torn ligament or the challenge of a mental health condition.
-What you need when ill is to be able to disclose your illness and get the support you need.
+Working or studying while ill is a real challenge, whether you’ve got the aches & pains associated with a cold or the ‘flu, the pain of a torn ligament or the challenge of a mental health condition.
+What you need when ill is to be able to tell someone about your illness and get the support you need.

-In the realm of physical illness, this is generally achievable.
-For those who labour under a mental health challenge the outcome is far less positive.
+For those who have a mental health challenge, the outcome is far less positive.
 With mental health, over 50% of employees think their employer is actually pretty rubbish at supporting mental health.
 More students are dropping out of university in their first year, due to mental health, than ever before.
 The stigma is so severe and support so poor that around 60% of employees hide their mental health condition.
 And the same is true at many of our schools and universities.

 Yet around a third of us will have a mental health challenge at work, or in school or university.
 More working days are lost to mental health than anything else.
 Employees and students suffer.
 And employers, teachers and tutors see lost productivity, absence, more grievance, more complaints and more litigation, and less engaged staff or students.